cochranfilms/CourseCreatorAcademy/docs/TESTING-GUIDE.md

   - Bank account: Use test numbers `000123456789` (routing) and `000987654321` (account)
   - Address: Any fake address
 - Complete all required steps
-- Once connected, you can post marketplace listings and receive payments
+- Once connected, you can:
+  - Post marketplace listings
+  - Receive job payments when hired
+  - Hire applicants and pay them

 **What to check:**
 - Can you update your profile successfully?